Spinka financial controversy

-The Spinka financial controversy was a case in which five charitable organizations under the auspices of the Brooklyn-based Spinka Hasidic sect were investigated for tax fraud and money laundering, resulting in the convictions of the sect's rebbe, his assistant, a banker, and several others.
+The Spinka financial controversy was a 2007 case in the United States in which five charitable organizations under the auspices of the Brooklyn-based Spinka Hasidic sect were investigated for tax fraud and money laundering, resulting in the convictions of the sect's rebbe, his assistant, a banker, and several others.

 Indictments and arrests

 Grand Rabbi Naftali Tzvi Weisz and his gabbai (assistant), Moshe Zigelman, bank manager Joseph Roth, along with three others were arrested in Los Angeles by the FBI on December 19, 2007 on charges of conspiracy to defraud the Internal Revenue Service, mail fraud, money laundering, and operating an illegal money remitting business.
 Zigelman was also charged with aiding in the preparation of fraudulent income tax returns.
 Two other men were charged in the scheme, but were believed to be in Israel.

 Weisz and Zigelman had solicited $8.7 million in bogus charitable donations since 1996, of which up to 95% were refunded, while the sect kept nearly $750,000 as a kickback.
 The donors fraudulently claimed the contributions on their income tax returns.
 Money was laundered with the help of Roth via jewelry businesses in Los Angeles, as well as banks and other businesses in Israel.
 Additionally, five Brooklyn-based Spinka-run charities were also included as defendants in the money laundering charge.

 The case was broken with the help of a confidential informant, Robert Kasirer, who turned state's evidence in October 2004.
 He had contributed $1.7 million to the charity fraud scheme, was facing separate civil charges related to fraud in his health care business, and secretly recorded the others for investigators.